ptsteadman/notebook/essays/gray-man-style.md

 # The Danger of Gray Men

-The day after the election, one of my friends tweeted that he was going to buy a gun.
+A few days after the election, one of my friends tweeted that he was going to buy a gun.
 About six months later, another friend responded to the tweet, gently dragging him for not actually buying the gun.

 While this behavior might make you cringe, I think it's the type of behavior we should expect and encourage in a functioning democracy.